mochananil/Sample_work/Instuctions (sample work).md

 ChatGPT is now integrated with Siri on your iPhone.

-Invoke the shortcut by either clicking on Siri Pro in the Shortcuts app or by saying "Hey Siri" followed by the shortcut’s name (Example: "Hey Siri, Launch Siri Pro")
+Invoke the shortcut by either clicking on Siri Pro in the Shortcuts app or by saying "Hey Siri" followed by the shortcut’s name (Example: *"Hey Siri, Launch Siri Pro"*)

-> Note: The first time there would be a pop-up in which we would have to click allow to initiate:
+> Note: The first time there would be a pop-up in which you would have to click **"Allow"** to initiate:

    ![Siri ChatGPT](https://github.com/mochananil/Sample_work/blob/3de43280769451cd70ea4f8c79c3e28c40a3cea2/9.jpg)